enthought/distributed-array-protocol/protocol.rst

-The value for the ``'dim_data'`` key shall be a tuple of dictionaries, called "dimension dictionaries", containing one dictionary for each dimension of the distributed array, with the zeroth dictionary associated with the zeroth dimension of the array, and so on for each dimension in succession.
-There is one dimension dictionary per dimension.
-These dictionaries are intended to include all metadata required to fully specify a distributed array's dimension information.
-This tuple may be empty, indicating a zero-dimensional array.
+The value for the ``'dim_data'`` key shall be a tuple of dictionaries, called "dimension dictionaries", containing one dictionary for each dimension of the distributed array.
+The zeroth dictionary in ``dim_data`` shall describe the zeroth dimension of the array, the first dictionary shall describe the first dimension, and so on for each dimension in succession.
+There must be one dimension dictionary per dimension.
+These dictionaries include all metadata required to specify a distributed array's distribution.
+The ``dim_data`` tuple may be empty, indicating a zero-dimensional array.
 The number of elements in the ``'dim_data'`` tuple must match the number of dimensions of the associated buffer object.

 Dimension Dictionaries